 FIRST AID FOR BURNT PAWS

-Although you can try to apply salve, your dog will probably lick it off right away (then you have a stomach issue on your hands, too).
+Although you can try to apply salve, your dog will probably lick it off right away.
 Most salves are strong-scented, which means assaulting for our pets with stronger noses than us.
 Even non-scented salves or ointments are probably just doing to end up as paw prints on your floor.
-For those reasons, just letting your dog lick his paws is to be encouraged, because it massages the skin and encourages bloodflow to repair the tissue they damaged on the hot surface.
+For those reasons, just letting your dog lick his paws is to be encouraged; because it massages the skin and encourages bloodflow to repair the tissue they damaged on the hot surface.
 Other than that, it’s a waiting game until he feels better.

-Overall, like most of our advice, protecting your dog’s paws from damage involves spending time with them and putting yourself in their paws.
+Overall, like most of our advice, protecting your dog’s paws from damage involves spending time with them.
+Of course, put yourself yourself in their paws.
 If its too hot for your bare feet, its too hot for theirs!